 Keep in touch with loved ones outside the home by text, phone call, and video chat, but don't push yourself to overdo it.
 Those virtual interactions have their place, but they aren't the same as the real thing.
 Give your favorite people outside of your home the moral support to do their own best hunkering down so that you can have many more years of satisfying in-person time together in the future.

 And in your physical space, at home, maybe shift things around.
 Decorate for the holidays and seasons just to please yourself and anyone you live with.
 Take this chance to skip stressful holiday obligations and expenses that you can opt out of this year.
-As I wrote last year, before I knew Covid-19 was coming for us, "Green Therapy Is the New Black Friday."
-This year is more difficult in many ways, but it has also created some opportunities to break old habits we already wanted to change.
+Along with its difficulties, this year has also created some opportunities to break old habits we already wanted to change.

 Buy groceries in bulk, as long as they won't go to waste.
 Your household is probably going through more of certain things than before the pandemic.
 Go ahead and recommission social-entertainment spaces as storage areas, accepting that we won't have guests in our homes for a long time.